patcorwin/mayaHooks/README.md

 mayaHooks.dagMenuProc.registerMenu(cubeFriend)
 ```

-This will make it so right cliking anything with `cube` in the name will add
+This will make it so right clicking anything with `cube` in the name will add
 one menuItem, otherwise different menuItems are added.

 ### To distribute code